 Join the thousands of maritime enthusiasts who prize their memberships in the Steamship Historical Society of America.

-SSHSA publishes PowerShips, The Magazine of Engine-Powered Vessels.
-Launched in 1940 as The Steamboat Bill of Facts, this quarterly magazine has been published continuously for 75 years, without interruption.
+SSHSA publishes PowerShips: The Magazine of Engine-Powered Vessels.
+Launched in 1940 as The Steamboat Bill of Facts, the SSHSA has published this quarterly magazine continuously for 75 years, without interruption.

 PowerShips isn’t just another maritime history magazine…it’s the ship history magazine.
 Each issue is produced in full color and packed with exciting and informative features on maritime subjects that bring the past to life.

-The Telegraph is the Steamship Historical Society of America quarterly member e-newsletter.
-Each issue of The Telegraph covers “Members Only” activities at SSHSA Chapters, SSHSA events, special cruises, SSHSA awards, and other news specifically related to our members.
+A quarterly member e-newsletter, each issue of The Telegraph covers “Members Only” activities at SSHSA Chapters, SSHSA events, special cruises, SSHSA awards, and other news specifically related to our members.

-The Telegraph is distributed March 15th, June 15th, September 15th, and December 15th.
+SSHSA distributes The Telegraph on March 15th, June 15th, September 15th, and December 15th.

 Serving in its capacity as an educational organization, SSHSA publishes books about maritime history by expert authors.
 These books include Gordon Ghareeb and Martin Cox’s From Hollywood to Honolulu, The Story of the Los Angeles Steamship Company.

 Enter our Book Store.

 SSHSA’s archives cover a vast array of maritime topics and history relating to the United States, and world shipping.
 They include: